acJoaog/mqtt-sniffle/Database/README.md

-# Database Server and Schema
+# Database Server and Schema Generation

 # Server
 Install the MySQL workbench and server in mysql website https://dev.mysql.com/downloads/workbench/ and follow the product installation guide steps.
 Remeber to install Workbench and Server.